VHonzik/web-gash/Commands.md

 }
 ```

 The above example is highlighting couple of conventions as well.
-The synopsis lines should use `<CommandColored>{this.name}</CommandColored>` to distinguish the command body.
-If the parameters must be one of a set of values which share coloring, such as as keyword group, they should be represented by `<Colored background={someColor} foreground='black'>...</Colored>` component where `someColor` is the coloring shared by the set.
+The synopsis lines should use `<CommandColored>{this.name}</CommandColored>` to mark the command body.
+If a parameter must be one of a set of values which share coloring, such as as keyword group, they should be represented by `<Colored background={someColor} foreground='black'>...</Colored>` component, note the "inverted" colors, where `someColor` is the coloring shared by the set.

 Note that if the built-in commands are not registered: `Gash.init(false)`, this method will never be called and is irrelevant.

 ### available()

 Availability functionality is of limited usefulness but I chose to port it from my [previous gash library](https://github.com/VHonzik/gash) anyway.
 It only applies to built-in `list` command and simply skips the command from `list` output if it returns `false`.
-One use-case might be if you want to unlock some commands later in the game or be temporary unavailable based on the game state.
-It does not change the fact the command is registered to *gash* and its `parse()` and `autocomplete()` will be called regardless the `available()`.
+One use-case might be if you want to unlock some commands later in the game or be temporarily unavailable based on the current game state.
+It does not change the fact the command is registered to *gash* and its `parse()` and `autocomplete()` will be called regardless of the return of `available()`.
 That said the only built-in way for players to discover commands is the `list` command so unless player is told about the command elsewhere, not being in the `list` output means player has no knowledge of it.

 Note that if the built-in commands are not registered: `Gash.init(false)`, this method will never be called and is irrelevant.